I'm a stay-at-home mom with four children. After I broke my ankle, I had to decide whether to have surgery to remove the plate and screws.

 I read that, in some cases, when screws were left in the leg, one or two wormed their way out and started poking through the skin.

-Some people leave in the hardware, then years later, the metal messes up the bones, causing problems.
+Some people leave in the hardware; then, the metal messes up the bones years later, causing problems.